 As simple as that: To make your body to run, your muscles require energy.
 More intense activities burn more calories.
-But this does not mean that you slim down faster when running in high speeds all the time.
+But this does not mean that you slim down faster when running at high speeds all the time.
 Mostly, the opposite is true as I will explain further on.

 The energy (calories) your body burns, come from two main sources: carbohydrates and fats.
 Imagine that as two separate batteries for your mobile phone.

 Carbohydrates (carbs) are your small phone battery with a limited life span.
 They are mostly provided by food like bread, pasta, sugar or potatoes.
-Carbs are stored in your muscles, liver and blood (in form of glycogen).
+Carbs are stored in your muscles, liver, and blood (in form of glycogen).
 Your body loves to burn carbs because they are more easily available than fat, but the size of the carb-storage is very limited, only about 1,700 kcal.
 Burning mainly carbs has two big disadvantages: a) your body burns less fat (or no fat at all) and b) your endurance will be quite limited because you are only tapping the smaller energy source.

-In contrast, the source of body fat is virtually unlimited.
+In contrast, the source of fat is virtually unlimited.
 About 80,000 kcal are stored in an average sized slim male body.
 That equals about 47 times the amount of your carb storage.
 Obviously, this is your big battery which can help your phone to last for days without charging which means it allows your body to run for a long duration without getting tired.
-Fat is stored under your skin, between the organs and in your blood.
+Fat is stored under your skin, between the organs, and in your blood.
 But as a downside, our body does not like to use fats as they are much more difficult to convert into energy.
 As a consequence, you have to teach your body how to use the unlimited big battery of fats while saving the small battery (carbs) for an emergency.